-Aila Matanock is a Visiting Scholar at the International Confederation of Societies of Authors and Composers (CISAC).
-She is also a Postdoctoral Scholar at the Institute on Global Conflict and Cooperation (IGCC) at the University of California, San Diego.
-She will be joining the faculty at the University of California, Berkeley next summer as an Assistant Professor of Political Science.
+Aila Matanock is Assistant Professor of Political Science at the University of California, Berkeley.
+She was previously a visiting Scholar at the International Confederation of Societies of Authors and Composers (CISAC) and a Postdoctoral Scholar at the Institute on Global Conflict and Cooperation (IGCC) at the University of California, San Diego.

 Matanock's dissertation focuses on the role of electoral competition between militant groups and governments, especially as a component of negotiated settlements.
 In contrast to broadly pessimistic views of elections as a conflict resolution tool, her research finds that, when these inclusive elections are part of an agreement, the duration of peace between the signatories is longer.
 Specifically, international actors are able to engage in monitoring and sanctioning violations of the deal through the transparency that elections provide.
 The project draws on evidence from field interviews with former militant group, government, and civic leaders and on a newly collected cross-national dataset.
 Her other projects focus on the role of international actors and armed non-state actors in governing weak and post-conflict states.
 She has designed and run several survey experiments in Colombia and Mexico that explore the levels of social support for armed non-state actors, as well as their